MV Fivla: Service

 On 28 April 2010, while carrying out refit cover in Yell Sound, she was trapped underneath the linkspan in Toft.
 This was due to four preventer chains on the linkspan snapping simultaneously from the low spring tides and the lower freeboard of the relief vessel.
 Due to this, during the following days (29 April and 4 May 2010), she operated a special service between Vidlin and Ulsta, Yell.

+Due to getting her engines changed Fivla was out of service from 16 September 2024 until 28 February 2025, this was done on the Malakoff slip and alongside in Lerwick.
+Her shafts, propellers, gearboxes and generators were also being refurbished.
+Due to the extended length of the docking, Whalsay, Bluemull and Yell sound have had to go single vessel during different periods.